ACL-CMS-P1/carret/DEVELOPER.md

 * to use a 3rd party API to enrich the information available to the app based off of users' IP addresses
 * to be able to get enrichment data based off of both user emails and IPs
 * to use a Mongo database and Mongoose to organize and keep the login events and user data
-* to publish my package on npm so that it can be used by others
+* STRETCH: to publish my package on npm so that it can be used by others
 * STRETCH: to present login and user data to admins in an attractive and easy-to-use dashboard